seyong2/seyong2/_posts/2022-07-06-linear-regression.md

 comments: true
 ---

 In this post, I try to give you a breif summary of a linear regression model based on the book [**The Elements of Statistical Learning**](https://link.springer.com/book/10.1007/978-0-387-84858-7).
-While I walk you through the concepts, I also provide a demonstration using data from [Kaggle](https://www.kaggle.com/datasets/aungpyaeap/fish-market?resource=download) about common fish species in fish market.
+While I walk you through the concepts, I will also provide a code demonstration using data from [Kaggle](https://www.kaggle.com/datasets/aungpyaeap/fish-market?resource=download) about common fish species in fish market.
 Then, the goal is to estimate the weight of seven common different fish species using a linear regression model.

 # Python libraries and Data